Homological properties of invariant rings of permutation groups: Introduction

 The \deff{invariant subring} is $S^{G} \coloneqq \{f \in S : \sigma(f) = f \text{ for all $\sigma \in G$ }\}$.
 The invariant rings of permutation groups have a rich history in producing counterexamples to several questions, both within and outside the realm of invariant theory.

-Outside the realm of invariant theory, \Citewithauthor{Samuel:UFD} raised the following question: are all noetherian UFDs Cohen--Macaulay?
-The first counterexample to this question was given by \Citewithauthor{Bertin}; namely the ring of invariants $S^{G}$ of the permutation action of $\langle (1234) \rangle$ on $\mathbb{F}_{2}[w,x,y,z]$.
-Later, \Citewithauthor{FossumGriffith:UFDnotCM} showed that the completion of $S^{G}$ at its homogeneous maximal ideal produces an example of a \emph{complete} local UFD that is not Cohen--Macaulay.
+Outside the realm of invariant theory, Samuel \cite{Samuel:UFD} raised the following question: are all noetherian UFDs Cohen--Macaulay?
+The first counterexample to this question was given by Bertin \cite{Bertin}; namely the ring of invariants $S^{G}$ of the permutation action of $\langle (1234) \rangle$ on $\mathbb{F}_{2}[w,x,y,z]$.
+Later, Fossum and Griffith \cite{FossumGriffith:UFDnotCM} showed that the completion of $S^{G}$ at its homogeneous maximal ideal produces an example of a \emph{complete} local UFD that is not Cohen--Macaulay.